lucuusb/challenges/README.md

 # challenges
-My own solutions to coding problems often associated with learning and practice.
+My own solutions to coding problems often associated with learning and practice programs.